ddbj/www/_ddbj/geneticcode-e.md

 ### Systematic Range:

-**_Cephalodiscidae_ (_Hemichordata_)**
+_Cephalodiscidae_ (_Hemichordata_)

 ### Comments:

-Code 33 is very similar to the mitochondrial code 24 for the _Rhabdopleuridae_, which also belong to the _Hemichordata_, except that it uses UAA for tyrosine rather than as a stop codon ([Li Y, Kocot KM, Tassia MG, Cannon JT, Bernt M, Halanych KM.
+Code 33 is very similar to the mitochondrial code 24 for the _Pterobranchia_, which also belong to the _Hemichordata_, except that it uses UAA for tyrosine rather than as a stop codon ([Li Y, Kocot KM, Tassia MG, Cannon JT, Bernt M, Halanych KM.
 Mitogenomics Reveals a Novel Genetic Code in Hemichordata.
 Genome Biol Evol.
 2019 Jan 1;11(1):29-40.](https://www.ncbi.nlm.nih.gov/pubmed/30476024))